Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 _[< Return to homepage](/docs/INDEX.md)_

-Since REV does not provide an official method of automatically recording data from the Spark Max and Spark Flex, we have provided an unofficial alternative.
+Since REV does not provide an official method of automatically recording data from the Spark Max and Spark Flex, we have provided an unofficial alternative for Java and C++.
 This enables live plotting and logging of all devices similar to CTRE's [Tuner X plotting feature](https://v6.docs.ctr-electronics.com/en/latest/docs/tuner/plotting.html) and [signal logging API](https://v6.docs.ctr-electronics.com/en/latest/docs/yearly-changes/yearly-changelog.html#signal-logging).

 After setup, periodic CAN frames from all Spark Max and Spark Flex devices are published to NetworkTables.
 WPILib's [DataLogManager](https://docs.wpilib.org/en/stable/docs/software/telemetry/datalog.html) can be used to capture the data to a log file.
 These frames are then viewable in AdvantageScope (see [Opening Log Files](/docs/OPEN-FILE.md) and [Connecting to Live Sources](/docs/OPEN-LIVE.md)).